Olewojt/ESP8266_RTOS_Toolchain_Setup_WSL/README.md

 You can use this folder or create another one to manage multiple toolchain WSL's.

 ### 1.2 Open CMD in newly created folder
-**Tip** You can open command line in given folder by typing *cmd* in file explorer url tab:
+**_You can open command line in given folder by typing *cmd* in file explorer url tab._**
 ![CMD tip](assets/cmd_tip.png)

 ### 1.3 Install Debian WSL image
-It can be achieved by using command below or by installing it using [Windows Store](https://apps.microsoft.com/detail/9msvkqc78pk6)
+It can be achieved by using command below or by installing it using [Windows Store](https://apps.microsoft.com/detail/9msvkqc78pk6).
 ```
 wsl --install -d Debian
 ```